-Officials from the Office of Administration - Budget and Planning (B&P) note this proposal would reduce the top income tax rate to 4.5% starting tax year 2024.
+In response to a similar proposal from 2023 (HCS for SS for SCS for SB 133), officials from the Office of Administration - Budget and Planning (B&P) noted this proposal would reduce the top income tax rate to 4.5% starting tax year 2024.
 B&P notes that this proposal retains the income tax reductions that are scheduled to occur under current law.